mirsazzathossain/CSC101-Introduction-to-Computer-Science/README.md

-# Introdiction to Programming
+# Introdiction to Computer Science

-This repository includes the content for the tutorial sessions of the course "Introduction to Programming" at [Independent University, Bangladesh](http://iub.edu.bd).
-This course will teach students the basics of programming using Python.
-We will solve a number of problems using Python and learn how to use Python to solve real world problems.
-Topics range from basic principles of programming like variables, loops, conditional statements, functions, to more advanced topics like data structures and file handeling.
-It will be a hands on course where students will be encouraged to solve problems on their own.
-At the end of the course, students will be able to write programs to solve real world problems.
+The "Introduction to Computer Science" course at [Independent University, Bangladesh](http://iub.edu.bd) has been designed to provide students with a comprehensive understanding of the basics of programming using Python.
+The course covers a wide range of topics, including fundamental programming concepts like variables, loops, conditional statements, and functions, as well as more advanced topics like data structures and file handling.
+The tutorial sessions are hands-on, allowing students to practice what they've learned and solve problems independently.
+The course has been designed to equip students with the skills necessary to write programs that solve real-world problems and to provide them with a solid foundation in the use of Python for problem-solving.

 # Course Objectives

-- Introduce the students to the basics of problem solving using python.
+- Provide a comprehensive introduction to the basics of problem-solving using Python.
-- Students will be able to understand the scope of programming in solving real world problems.
+- Familiarize students with the broad range of applications of programming in solving real-world problems.
-- Student will learn different building blocks of programming with hands on programming exercises.
+- Develop students' understanding of the fundamental building blocks of programming through hands-on programming exercises.
-- Student will grow in confidence to solve real world problems using programming concepts they have learned.
+- Help students build confidence in applying programming concepts to solve real-world problems.
+- Enhance students' critical thinking and problem-solving skills through practical exercises and projects.
+- Foster an understanding of good programming practices, such as code readability, maintainability, and efficiency.
+- Provide opportunities for students to practice and apply the skills and knowledge acquired through the course.

 # Course Outline

+The course "Introduction to Computer Science" at Independent University, Bangladesh, provides students with a comprehensive introduction to programming using Python.
+The course consists of 11 weeks of tutorial sessions, each focusing on different aspects of programming and problem-solving.
+The course objectives are to introduce students to the basics of problem solving using Python, understand the scope of programming in solving real-world problems, and to help students grow in confidence to solve real-world problems using programming concepts.

-- ## Operators, Variables, and Data Types:
+- ## Week 1: Operators, Variables, and Data Types

-  In week 1, we will learn about the basic building blocks of programming.
-We will learn about console I/O, variables, data types, and operators.
-We will also learn how to use google colaboratory to write and run python programs.
-We will solve a number of problems using these concepts to get a better understanding of these concepts.
+  This session focuses on the basic building blocks of programming.
+Students will learn about console I/O, variables, data types, and operators.
+They will also learn how to use Google Colaboratory to write and run Python programs and solve problems using these concepts.

-- ## Boolean and Arithmetic operators:
+- ## Week 2: Boolean and Arithmetic Operators

-  In week 2, we will learn about boolean and arithmetic operators.
-We will learn how to use boolean operators to make decisions in our programs.
-We will also learn how to use arithmetic operators to perform mathematical operations in our programs.
-All of these concepts will be used to solve a number of problems which will help students to get a better understanding of these concepts.
+  This session covers boolean and arithmetic operators.
+Students will learn how to use boolean operators to make decisions in their programs, as well as how to perform mathematical operations using arithmetic operators.
+They will solve problems to better understand these concepts.

-- ## Conditional Statements:
+- ## Week 3: Conditional Statements

-  In week 3, we will learn about conditional statements.
-We will learn how to use basic conditional statements like if, elif, and else to make decisions in our programs.
-Students will be able to decide which conditional statement to use in a given situation.
-They will also be able to trace out the alternative conditional paths in a given program.
-As usual, we will solve a number of problems to get a better understanding of these concepts.
+  This week, students will learn about conditional statements, including if, elif, and else.
+They will learn how to make decisions in their programs using conditional statements and understand how to trace alternative conditional paths in a given program.
+As always, they will solve a number of problems to solidify their understanding.

-- ## More on Conditional Statements:
+- ## Week 4: More on Conditional Statements

-  In week 4, we will learn about more advanced conditional statements.
-We will learn about nested conditional statements and how to use them to make decisions in our programs.
-We will also learn about the ternary operator and how to use it to make decisions in our programs.
-We will solve a number of problems to get a better understanding of these concepts.
+  In this session, students will delve into more advanced conditional statements, including nested conditional statements and the ternary operator.
+They will learn how to use these statements to make decisions in their programs and solve problems to better understand the concepts.

-- ## Loops:
+- ## Week 5: Loops

-  In week 5, we will learn about loops.
-We will learn about the different types of loops and how to use them to repeat a block of code in our programs.
-After this session students will be able to decide when and where to use loops in their programs.
-We will solve a number of problems to get a better understanding of these concepts.
+  This week, students will learn about loops, including different types of loops and how to use them to repeat a block of code in their programs.
+They will also learn when and where to use loops in their programs and solve problems to gain a deeper understanding.

-- ## More on Loops:
+- ## Week 6: More on Loops

-  In week 6, we will go a little deeper into loops.
-We will learn about how to use nested loops in our programs.
-We will also learn about the break and continue statements and how to use them in our programs.
-We will solve a number of problems to get a better understanding of these concepts.
+  In this session, students will dive deeper into loops, learning about nested loops and the break and continue statements.
+They will solve problems to better understand these concepts and how to use them in their programs.

-- ## Lists and Tuples:
+- ## Week 7: Lists and Tuples

-  In week 7, we will learn about lists and tuples.
-We will learn about the different operations that can be performed on lists and tuples.
-We will also learn about the different methods that can be used on lists and tuples.
-We will solve a number of problems to get a better understanding of these concepts.
+  Students will learn about lists and tuples, including different operations that can be performed on them and the methods that can be used.
+They will solve problems to better understand these concepts.

-- ## Functions:
+- ## Week 8: Functions

-  In week 8, we will learn about functions.
-We will learn about the advantages of using functions in our programs.
-We will also learn about the arguments and return values of functions.
-We will solve a number of problems to get a better understanding of these concepts.
+  This week, students will learn about functions, including the advantages of using functions in their programs, arguments and return values, and how to solve problems using functions.

-- ## More on Functions:
+- ## Week 9: More on Functions

-  In week 9, we will learn about more advanced concepts of functions.
-We will combine the concepts of lists, tuples, and functions to solve a number of problems.
-This will help students to get a better understanding of these concepts and how to use them in their programs.
+  In this session, students will learn about more advanced concepts of functions, including combining lists, tuples, and functions to solve problems.
+They will gain a better understanding of how to use these concepts in their programs.

-- ## Dictionaries:
+- ## Week 10: Dictionaries and Sets

-  In week 10, we will learn about dictionaries and sets.
-We will learn about the different operations that can be performed on dictionaries and sets.
-We will also learn about the different methods that can be used on dictionaries and sets.
-We will solve a number of problems to get a better understanding of these concepts.
+  In this session, students will learn about dictionaries and sets, including different operations that can be performed and the methods that can be used.
+They will solve problems to better understand these concepts.

-- ## Files:
+- ## Week 11: Files
-  In week 11, we will learn about files.
-We will learn how to read and write files in our programs.
-We will also learn about the different modes of opening files.
-We will solve a number of problems to get a better understanding of these concepts.
+  The final session will focus on files, including how to read and write files in programs, and the different modes of opening files.
+Students will solve problems to better understand these concepts and be ready to apply what they have learned to real-world problems.

 # Prerequisites

-As this is an introductory course, no prior programming experience is required.
-However, students should have a basic understanding of mathematics.
-Students should be familiar with the following concepts:
+The "Introduction to Computer Science" course is suitable for students with no prior programming experience, but a basic understanding of mathematics is essential for success in the course.
+The following mathematical concepts are necessary to fully comprehend the programming material covered:

-- Basic arithmetic operations
+- Basic arithmetic operations, such as addition, subtraction, multiplication, and division
-- Basic algebra
-- Basic geometry
-- Basic trigonometry
+- Algebraic principles, including the ability to solve equations and manipulate variables
+- Geometry, including an understanding of points, lines, and shapes
+- Trigonometry, including fundamental trigonometric functions and their applications
+- Boolean Algebra, including understanding of Boolean operators (AND, OR, NOT, etc.), truth tables, and logic gates.

+Having a solid foundation in these mathematical concepts, especially in Boolean Algebra, will greatly enhance students' ability to understand and apply the programming concepts covered in the course.

 # Evaluation

+Evaluation for the course will be based on the following criteria:

+- Class Attendance (50%): Attendance is mandatory for all classes and students are expected to be present for every session.

+- Active Participation in Class (20%): Students are expected to actively participate in class discussions, ask questions, and engage in group activities.

-Students will be evaluated based on their performance in the following:
+- Quizzes and Assignments (30%): Students will be tested on their understanding of the course material through various quizzes and assignments.

-- Class participation (50%)
-- Assignments (50%)

-The grade of this session will contribute 10% to the final grade of the course.
+It is worth mentioning that the grade from this session will contribute 10% to the overall final grade of the course.

-> **Note:** Attendance is mandatory for all classes.
-Students are expected to attend all classes.
-If a student misses a class, he/she is expected to inform the instructor in advance.
-If a student misses a class without informing the instructor, he/she will be marked absent for that class.
+> **Note:** Attendance is mandatory for all classes and students are expected to attend every session.
+If a student needs to miss a class, they must inform the instructor beforehand.
+If a student misses a class without prior notification, they will be marked absent for that session.
+Plagiarism is strictly prohibited.
+If found copying from others, no marks will be given for that specific assignment, class, or quiz.

-# Environment Setup
+# Programming Environment

-We will be using [Google Colaboratory](https://colab.research.google.com/) to write and run python programs.
-Google Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
-It is a great tool for learning and teaching programming.
-It is also a great tool for data science and machine learning.
+In this course, we will utilize [Google Colaboratory](https://colab.research.google.com/) for writing and executing Python programs.
+Google Colaboratory is a cloud-based Jupyter notebook platform that is free and does not require any setup.
+It is an excellent resource for learning and teaching programming, as well as for data science and machine learning.
 You can find more information about Google Colaboratory [here](https://colab.research.google.com/notebooks/welcome.ipynb).

 # Books

+Here are some recommended books for further learning:

 - [Automate the Boring Stuff with Python, 2nd Edition](https://automatetheboringstuff.com/) by Al Sweigart
 - [Head First Python](https://www.oreilly.com/library/view/head-first-python/9781491919521/) by Paul Barry